 Continuous Emission Monitoring System means the total equipment required for the determination of a gas concentration or emission rate.
 The sample interface, pollutant analyzer, diluent analyzer, and data recorder are the major subsystems of the CEMS.
-Diluent Gas.
-A major gaseous constituent in a gaseous pollutant mixture.
-For combustion sources, CO2and O2 are the major gaseous constituents of interest.

 Continuous Opacity Monitoring System (COMS) The total equipment required for determining the opacity of exhaust gases.